evanyeyeye/rainbow/docs/agilent_fid.rst

      - Signal
      - Front Signal

 There are also several groups of unreadable bytes at fixed offsets in the header.
 The purpose of most of these bytes are currently unknown.
-But there are a few known values that provide useful information about x-axis labels.
+But there are a few known values that provide useful information.

 .. list-table::
    :header-rows: 1